 If you are outside of the California service areas, please call the tollfree BlueCard Provider Access number on your ID card to find a participating provider in the area you are in.
 A directory of PPO Providers for outside of California is available upon request.

 Non-Participating Providers.
-Non-participating providers are providers which have not agreed to participate in the Prudent Buyer Plan network or are NOT participating in a Blue Cross and/or Blue Shield Plan.
-They have not agreed to the reimbursement rate and other provisions of a Prudent Buyer Plan contract or the Blue Cross and/or Blue Shield Plan.
+Non-participating providers are providers which have not agreed to participate in a Blue Cross and/or Blue Shield Plan.
+They have not agreed to the reimbursement rates and other provisions.
+Reimbursement rates and other provisions of a Prudent Buyer Plan contract.
+Benefits are provided for them under the plan only if you have an authorized referral, for an emergency or for urgent care.

 The claims administrator has processes to review claims before and after payment to detect fraud, waste, abuse and other inappropriate activity.
-Members seeking services from non-participating providers could be balance billed by the non-participating provider for those services that are determined to be not payable as a result of these review processes and meet the criteria set forth in any applicable state regulations adopted pursuant to state law.
+Members seeking services from non-participating providers could be balance billed by the non-participating provider for those services that are determined to be not payable as a result of these review processes and meets the criteria set forth in any applicable state regulations adopted pursuant to state law.
 A claim may also be determined to be not payable due to a provider's failure to submit medical records with the claims that are under review in these processes.